The image viewer built into X-plore is advanced tool for viewing individual images or playing presentation on collection of images.

 - Find faces in image and zoom to them

-The image viewer is best used when configuration option Use own viewers is enabled in X-plore.
+The image viewer is best used when configuration option Use own viewers for Images is enabled in X-plore.
 In that case, X-plore opens its image viewer on list of all images in active folder.
 Also X-plore can show images from any available location that it can display.

 Navigation in Image viewer